 - When rice is done, add it to the cooked ground beef mixture in the skillet and stir together.

-- Pour 1/4 cup of the enchilada sauce into the bottom of the prepared baking dish.
-Put 1/3 cup of the ground beef mixture into each tortilla, sprinkle some cheese on the beef, and then roll up.
+- Put 1/3 cup of the ground beef mixture into each tortilla, sprinkle some cheese on the beef, and then roll up.
 Place seam-side down in the baking dish and repeat with the other tortillas.

 - Serve with your favorite toppings.